Refunds for Students with Financial Aid

 If a student intends to withdraw from Georgia Tech, it is the student's responsibility to formally withdraw by following the Withdrawal From School Procedures on the Registrar's website.

 The refund amount for students withdrawing from the Institute shall be based on a pro rata percentage determined by dividing the number of calendar days in the semester that the student completed by the total number of calendar days in the semester.
 The total number of calendar days in a semester is calculated by using the first day of class through the last day of final exams for the Institute and excludes scheduled breaks of five or more consecutive days.
 Institutional charges are refunded up to the point in time that the percentage equals 60 percent.
 Students who withdraw from the Institute when the calculated percentage of completion is greater than 60 percent are not entitled to a refund of any portion of institutional charges.
-A full refund (100 percent) is available to students who fully withdraw from the Institute or to students who drop individual courses by the end of late registration, if the reduction in hours changes their tuition tier under the flat rate tuition model or they cease to be enrolled at least twelve hours under the fixed rate tuition model.
+A full refund (100 percent) is available to students who fully withdraw from the Institute or to students who drop individual courses by the end of late registration, if the reduction in hours changes their tuition tier under the flat rate tuition model.
 No further refunds are given for individual classes dropped after the end of late registration.

 Students suspended or expelled from the Institute for any reason forfeit their right to a refund of any credit balance on their student account.